 Reasons behind the Pollution of the Sacred Rivers of India

 Rivers that are considered sacred often has to pay a heavy price for the tag.
 River Ganga is the perfect example to explain my previous statement.
 Ganga is considered the most sacred river in Hinduism, a religion followed by the majority of India.
 In the year of 2007, it became the 5th most polluted river in the world.
 The river has become a threat to human beings, fishes, amphibians and the Ganges River Dolphins.
-Few days ago, around hundred bodies were found in the river in Unnao district of Uttar Pradesh.
+A few days ago, around hundred bodies were found in the river in Unnao district of Uttar Pradesh.
 Who was responsible for it?
 I am afraid to say that the answer is religion.

 Two popular beliefs in Hindu religions are:-